r1ch/moved/README.md

 ## Super pointless

-Create a lambda function and DynamoDB table
+Creates a lambda function and DynamoDB table

+Lambda serves and HTML page via an API G/W

-Each time the lambda function is run it will move the location of an image DynamoDB stores the trail of movements so any caller can be (eventually) redirected to it
+Each time the lambda function is called it will move the location of the image

+DynamoDB stores the trail of movements so any caller can be (eventually) redirected to it